-Work is now ongoing through 2020 for immediate safety improvements to the tunnel that will cost an estimated $40 million:
+Work is ongoing through 2020 on safety improvements estimated to cost $40 million.
+Projects include:

-- Resurfacing Highway 99 between Steveston Highway and the Highway 17 Interchange, including better lane markings and more reflective signs to improve safety; and,
+- Resurfacing and line painting on Highway 99 between Steveston Highway and the Highway 17 Interchange.

 - Improving tunnel drainage to reduce the risk to drivers from pooling water and ice at tunnel entrances.